 Time and memory are interlinked.
 They define each other, and this is important because it is at the core of stories.
 Stories help you make sense of the world because it reduces the world into a sequence of relationships.
-Moreover, just as time is related to memory, time also help us make sense of the relationships between concepts.
+Moreover, just as time is related to memory, time also helps us make sense of the relationships between concepts.
 There are also relationships between how you perceive yourself and how you perceive the world and your place in the world.

 Great stories help you connect the dots

-A great story resonates with you on a deep personal level.
+A great story resonates with you on a deeply personal level.
 A lot of emotion is involved in this.
 This is precisely why effective stories drive people to do things.
 They see themselves in the story.
 They see their personal narratives at play.
 They become open and susceptible to being influenced by what would otherwise be a ‘foreign’ idea.
 People subconsciously connect the dots between the idea presented to them which trigger emotional hot buttons and their own existing needs and desires.

 A great example of this process is a typical Calvin Klein or Guess ad.
 You look at a billboard and there is a Calvin Klein, Guess, or Ralph Lauren ad.
 It may just seem like a picture, but that picture is selling a story.
 That story, subconsciously, is selling a lifestyle.
 You want to be wearing these clothes because they convey a certain lifestyle, a certain enjoyment of life, or a certain attitude.

 They all flow into each other, but you only have a picture in front of you.
 It is that powerful.
-You read in your hopes and dreams into the picture.
-Can you imagine how powerful your ads or marketing content would be if your materials told a story which tapped into the minds and emotions of your readers?
-Can you imagine how amazing your conversion rates would be if all the pages that led to your squeeze page told compelling stories that pushed the readers further and further down the process of signing up to your list?
+You read your hopes and dreams into the picture.
+Can you imagine how powerful your ads or marketing content would be if your materials told a story that tapped into the minds and emotions of your readers?
+Can you imagine how amazing your conversion rates would be if all the pages that led to your squeeze page told compelling stories that pushed the readers further and further down the process of signing up for your list?

-Stories are crucial, because they enable us to get people to do what we want them to do.
-Stories are great ways of channeling the power of emotions, so that they lead to where you want them to lead.
+Stories are crucial because they enable us to get people to do what we want them to do.
+Stories are great ways of channeling the power of emotions so that they lead to where you want them to lead.
 Normally, you want your messages to lead to people sending you money -by buying your stuff, entering their emails in your CPA forms, or referring your website to their friends on Facebook.
 Regardless of the specific action, stories play a central role because of their emotional impact.